Gadgets spike Yukon energy use

 "New toys that we seem to get for the children all want to run off electricity and have some sort of charger plugged in the wall," said Pierre Guimond, president of the Canadian Electricity Association.

-Morrison said Yukon Energy will be looking at introducing more programs to encourage people to use less energy.
+Morrison said Yukon Energy will be looking at introducing more programs to encourage people to pursue energy efficiency measures.

 "What we'll have to figure out is flexible solutions that allow us to address different load scenarios over time," he said.

-"It might include wind, and it may include some small hydro [projects], and it may include some geothermal and waste energy and a whole series of things."
+"It might include wind, and it may include some small hydro projects in the North, and it may include some geothermal and waste energy and a whole series of things."

 Marc Jaccard, a resource and environmental management professor with Simon Fraser University in Burnaby, B.C., told delegates that Yukoners should get used to uncertainty when it comes to the territory's energy future.